gnosisguild/zodiac-module-exit/README.md

 ### Features

 - Provides a mechanism by which users can always voluntarily choose to leave an organization, taking a relative share of the assets.
-- The module has an owner and an executor, the executor is the entity that will trigger the exit transaction and the owner can modify the attributes of the module, including the executor and ther owner itself.
+- The module has an owner and an avatar, the avatar is the entity that will trigger the exit transaction and the owner can modify the attributes of the module, including the avatar and the owner itself.
 - The `designated token` can only be modified by the owner (E.g. Safe)

 ### Flow